-Following these home staging guidelines can add significant value to the sale of your home while adding little in cost.
+Follow these home staging guidelines to add significant value to the sale of your home while adding little to no cost.

-1st Texas Realtors provides home staging guidelines in Baytown, Clear Lake City, Clear Lake Shores, Deer Park, Dickinson, El Lago, Friendswood, Galveston, Kemah, La Porte, League City, Nassau Bay, Pasadena, Pearland, Seabrook, Taylor Lake Village, Texas City, Tiki Island and Webster.
+1st Texas Realtors for expert home staging guidelines in Baytown, Clear Lake City, Clear Lake Shores, Deer Park, Dickinson, El Lago, Friendswood, Galveston, Kemah, La Porte, League City, Nassau Bay, Pasadena, Pearland, Seabrook, Taylor Lake Village, Texas City, Tiki Island and Webster.

-- View your home from the curb or even from across the street.
-Take note of anything unusual such as loose artifacts, overgrown hedges, or dead branches, and remove them from the property.
-Clear Lake, League City and Friendswood all have free bi-annual brush and bulk item pickups, watch for their announcements in your neighborhood for free removal.
+- View your home from the curb or across the street, take note of anything unusual such as loose artifacts, overgrown hedges, dead branches etc and remove them from the property.
+Clear Lake, League City and Friendswood all have free bi-annual brush and bulk item pickups, watch for their announcements in your neighborhood.

-- Bring out the neat freak in you!
-Straighten the pictures and rugs, arrange the blinds the same way in every room, wash the walls with warm water, towels and laundry detergent.
+- Straighten the pictures and rugs, arrange the blinds the same way in every room, wash the walls with warm water, towels and laundry detergent.
 Touch up paint over all scratches on the walls.
 Each and every step adds incremental value to the sale of your home.

 - Maximize the light in every room.
 Open blinds and curtains.
 If in unused rooms, remove curtains altogether.
 Clear branches from the exterior that block important views of the front or back yard.

 - Pressure wash your home, sidewalks and driveway.
 Renting a pressure washer in Clear Lake, League City and Friendswood for one day is less than $60, and the difference can be dramatic!